isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 A pattern definition doesn't come with a type signature, and thus it only works
 with whatever constructors existed when it was defined.
-Since in `All` we have
+Since in `type:All` we have
-reused the constructor names `empty` and `branch`, we can redefine `leaf` again
+reused the constructor names `ctor:empty` and `ctor:branch`, we can redefine `ctor:leaf` again
-so that it also works over `All`:
+so that it also works over `type:All`:

 -- TODO(sandy): fact check